zxjlm/NoteTrail/README.md

 - [ ] page version control
 - [ ] toc
 - [ ] more properties (unread, pinned, ...)
+- [ ] block render class and validate block
+- [ ] catch failed block render and log

 ## Question

-- list block not support nested. use queue?
 - how to handle page version?
   use page properties?